GSA/digitalgov.gov/content/posts/2013-05-10-nih-twitter-chats-collaborations-multiply-successes.md

   - Twitter
 ---

-[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/NLM-twitter-chat-250x140.jpg" alt="People meeting around a conference table." %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/NLM-twitter-chat.jpg)In helping support the social media team at the National Center for Complementary and Alternative Medicine (NCCAM), part of the National Institutes of Health (NIH),  we have been hosting monthly [Twitter Chats](http://nccam.nih.gov/news/events/twitterchat?nav=gsa) since March 2012.
+[{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/NLM-twitter-chat-250x140.jpg" alt="People meeting around a conference table." >}}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/01/NLM-twitter-chat.jpg)In helping support the social media team at the National Center for Complementary and Alternative Medicine (NCCAM), part of the National Institutes of Health (NIH),  we have been hosting monthly [Twitter Chats](http://nccam.nih.gov/news/events/twitterchat?nav=gsa) since March 2012.
 The topics of these chats have covered a wide variety of complementary health approaches including:

   * Yoga
   * Meditation